Mini Bonsai

 Why it cheap?

-So, it is much cheaper than the original because that cost doesn’t include a pot and soil.
-As the picture shows, they are already set up (fully grown), although it is small.
-So, we don’t need to buy some equipment.
+Indeed.
+It is much cheaper than the original because the cost does not include a pot and soil.
+As the picture shows, they have already set up (fully grown), although it is small.
+Hence, we do not need to buy any equipment.

 So, that is why it is cheap.